zenrays/kibana-visualization/README.md

-# Analytics and Visualization Tool
+# Analytics and Visualization Tool Using Elastic Search - Kibana
-# kibana-visualization

-Kibana-Visualization
+Technologies Used:

+1. Python
+2. Django
+3. Elastic Search
+4. Kibana
+5. HTTP REST

 A Django Application build using Python to visualize data using Elasticsearch and Kibana.

 Refer Documentation for details and how to install and use the Application.